-Students do not have to be enrolled at George Mason University to apply.
-GMU is accepting applications through May 12!
+Students do not have to be enrolled at George Mason University to apply

 This program is designed to provide graduate students with intensive training and practice in field research methods, as well as insight into the complex local dynamics of conflict.
 The course will take place in the city of Yogyakarta, Java, Indonesia, and will include visiting instruction by Indonesian and US-based academics and grassroots activists committed to closing the gaps between theory, research and practice.